This guide is designed to help students select a computer system for use while attending the UNL College of Law.

 All of these are effective solutions to store and protect your class work from data loss.
 If you require a specific feature, you will need to research different providers before making your selection.

 - Anti-Virus Protection: Symantec anti-virus (Provided to students by UNL) or Microsoft Security Essentials required for Windows.
-Anti-virus software is recommended, but not required, for Mac OS X. Windows 8 includes "Windows Defender" which provides anti-virus protection.
+Anti-virus software is recommended, but not required, for Mac OS X. Windows 10 includes "Windows Defender" which provides very basic anti-virus protection.

 - Do NOT run multiple antivirus programs on the same computer.
 Your laptop's performance will suffer